andrekovac/explain-programming/content/blog/osx/mac-setup/macbook-setup.md

 title: 'Setting up a new Macbook'
 description: 'Step by step to get a hassle free setup'
 date: '2022-03-02'
+updated: '2022-07-20'
 author: 'André Kovac'
 category: 'other'
 tags: ['setup']
 draft: true
 ---

+My guide on how to set up a fresh macbook.

-inspired by [Tania Rascia's great blog article](https://www.taniarascia.com/setting-up-a-brand-new-mac-for-development/) and by ...
+This guide is inspired by [Tania Rascia's great blog article](https://www.taniarascia.com/setting-up-a-brand-new-mac-for-development/) and by ...

+## Install applications

 ```bash
 ## Shell Programs